 There are so many appeals for aid out there, many of them promoted by large organizations with expensive and flashy multimedia campaigns.With a need for consistently fresh ideas and strategies to clear the hurdle of donor competition, many religious organizations look to rejuvenate their annual campaigns in a variety of ways.
 One route to help cut through all the noise is to enhance the giving experience and your relationship with your donors through technology, of which many different tactics are discussed in GiveCentral’s latest white paper, “Rejuvenating the Annual Campaign with Online Giving: 8 Best Practices for Success.”

-Across the board in 2013, online donations were up 13.5 percent, nearly three times the rate of growth for overall contributions, reported Giving USA. .
+Across the board in 2013, online giving was up 13.5 percent, nearly three times the rate of growth for overall contributions, reported Giving USA. .
 This percentage was even higher for faith-based organizations, which saw an increase in online giving of 18.1 percent.
 GiveCentral’s own research shows that churches that implement online giving programs report growth of up to 50 percent in total donations.
 This demonstrates a clear opportunity for churches to enhance their giving programs through electronic solutions.
 GiveCentral recommends the following best practices for religious organizations and other nonprofits looking for a fresh approach to their annual campaigns:

 - Track progress throughout the campaign, including effectiveness of each tactic – Clearly document activities along the way so you can use them for post-campaign evaluation.
 This will give help you understand where electronic giving had the most impact and where more traditional methods may be stronger.